libjxl/libjxl/doc/debugging_workflows.md

 ### Reasoning

-Given the differenes in compilers / environment it is not always clear why some build / test fails in workflows.
+Given the differences in compilers / environment it is not always clear why some build / test fails in workflows.
 In this document we gather practices that would help debugging workflows.